stanfordhaskell/cs43/assignments/assign5.markdown

 This week's homework is to complete an implementation of Harold the Robot.
 The starter code can be found [here](https://gitlab.com/stanford-lambda/stanford-lambda.gitlab.io/tree/master/starter-code/assignment5).
+Note that since some additional configuration is required to enable the packages used, you should clone the `harold` folder directly rather than just the source code in `src`.

 The homework is simply to complete the functions which are marked incomplete in the starter code.
-Modifications should be made to `Harold.hs`, while `World.hs` provides the types and functions required to create the World that Harold lives in.
+Modifications should be made to `Harold.hs` and `Main.hs`, while `World.hs` provides the types and functions required to create the World that Harold lives in.
 `Main.hs` can be run either by running `main` in ghci or by building and executing the project.
 After implementing the required functions, Harold should